josephg/egwalker-paper/reg-text.typ

 }
 The traces represent the editing history of the following documents:

 / Sequential Traces: These traces have no concurrency.
 They were recorded using an instrumented text editor that recorded keystroke-granularity editing events.
 Trace S1 is the LaTeX source of a journal paper #if not anonymous {[@Kleppmann2017 @automerge-perf]} written by two authors who took turns.
 S2 is the text of an 8,800-word, single-author blog post#if not anonymous {[ @crdts-go-brrr]}.
-S3 is the text of this paper that you are currently reading.
+S3 is the Typst source of this paper that you are currently reading.
 / Concurrent Traces: Trace C1 is two users in the same document, writing a reflection on an episode of a TV series they have just watched.
 C2 is two users collaboratively reflecting on going to clown school together.
 We recorded these real-time collaborations with keystroke granularity, and we added 1~sec (C1) or 0.5~sec (C2) artificial latency between the collaborating users to increase the incidence of concurrent operations.
 / Asynchronous Traces: We reconstructed the editing trace of some files in Git repositories.
 The event graph mirrors the branching/merging of Git commits.
 Since Git does not record individual keystrokes, we generated the minimal edit operations necessary to perform each commit's diff.
 Trace A1 is `src/node.cc` from the Git repository for Node.js @node-src-nodecc, and A2 is `Makefile` from the Git repository for Git itself @git-makefile.